The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: Asymmetry of quantum states

-A complete specification of the G-asymmetry properties of a state is achieved by specifying its G-equivalence class.
-For instance, by Proposition~\ref{prop_one} it is clear that if two states are G-equivalent then they have all the same symmetries.
-As another example, if we want to know whether there exists a one-way deterministic or stochastic symmetric transformation from one given state to another, all we need to know is the G-equivalence class of the two states; if there exists a symmetric transformation from one member of class I to one member of class II, then there exists a symmetric transformation from every member of class I to every member of class II.
+As another example, if we want to know whether there exists a one-way (deterministic or stochastic) symmetric transformation from one given state to another, all we need to know is the G-equivalence class of the two states; if there exists a symmetric transformation from one member of class I to one member of class II, then there exists a symmetric transformation from every member of class I to every member of class II.
+So to answer the question of whether a given state can evolve to another state under a G-covariant dynamics, the only properties of the two states which are relevant are their G-asymmetry properties.